rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 Installation

-Install the dependencies with:
+Install the project dependencies with:

 pip install -r requirements.txt

-For Google Colab:

-!pip install -r requirements.txt
 Running the Project
 Step 1 — Build the vector index